JSGS/CPA_paper/README.md

 # CPA_paper
-Submission to CPA - Longo and Kelley 2015
+Draft submission to CPA - Longo and Kelley 2015.
+Not for quotation or citation.